-Microsoft Word is capable of tracking certain summary of information such as the amount of words in a document.
+Microsoft Word can track certain information summaries, such as the amount of words in a document.
 But did you know it is possible to add the word count inside the document itself?
 We’re going to show you how.
 Getting the job done is far from difficult.
-You’ll be surprised how easy it is to insert word count in Microsoft Word document, and you’ll also be wondering how you’ve never thought of it before now.
+You’ll be surprised how easy it is to include word count in a Microsoft Word document, and you’ll also be wondering how you’ve never thought of it before now.

 First, you will need to place the mouse cursor on the section of the document where you want the word count to appear.
 After that, click on the “Insert” tab at the top of Microsoft Word, and then search for “Quick Parts” in the “Text” section and click on it.

 Now, if the “Quick Parts” option is not showing because your Ribbon Bar is not broad enough, then you must follow this easy tip.
 Look for the “Text Box” option, and beside it at the top, the first button should be the one you’ll need to click to get “Quick Parts” up and running.

 From the drop-down menu, click on “Field” and then “Document Information” from the “Categories” drop-down menu.

 Click on “NumWords” from the “Field Names” section on the left.

 You should now see options called “Format” and “Numeric Formats”.

 These options are used to specify a format for the field being inserted into the document.
 However, since we will not add a regular field, there is no need to dabble in those options.
 Just click “OK” and be done with it.